 The general public would undoubtedly be surprised, and not a little apprehensive, if they knew our little secret that every teacher in every classroom essentially reinvents the wheel.
 The resulting inefficiencies are staggering.
 Perhaps it is education's lack of institutional learning that helps to explain why only 25 percent of science students and 16 percent of history students are deemed proficient in their studies and why half of new teachers quit before reaching their fourth year on the job.

 Why hasn't education established dependable procedures to promote competency and consistency as other professions have done?
 Simply put, the requirements of education are more subtle and more complex than most other occupations.
-The surgeon in her operating room deals with a known and limited set of variables; the school teacher in her classroom deals with an unknown and practically limitless set of variables that are constantly changing in a fluid interactive environment.
-This is why teaching is termed an art rather than a science and why it may be more difficult to be an effective teacher than an effective surgeon.
+The school teacher in her classroom deals with an unknown and practically limitless set of variables that are constantly changing in a fluid interactive environment.

 Furthermore, teachers work isolated from one another in their classrooms; they haven't found an effective method for evaluating and organizing their collective experience.
 History educator Ross E. Dunn asks, "Why do teachers have a variety of avenues - workshops, institutes, published resources - for building their knowledge of particular parts of the world but so few opportunities to join together to develop coherent conceptions of world history that can underlie an entire year's work?"**